lm3nitro/Projects/MySQL/Part4-Connecting Remotely.md

 ![Pasted image 20240504153628](https://github.com/lm3nitro/Projects/assets/55665256/c80e7c92-b9e2-46d5-85ea-0b48247540b5)

-Next, we will need to select which schema our user will have access to.
+Next, I will need to select which schema my user will have access to.
 Then select *OK*.

 ![Pasted image 20240504153938](https://github.com/lm3nitro/Projects/assets/55665256/7f5ba7a2-eea3-4998-bbdb-1d89e1b1b001)

-Once we clicked OK, we can now select what the user will be able to do within the schema (add, delete, etc.).
+Once I clicked OK, I can now select what the user will be able to do within the schema (add, delete, etc.).
 Click *Apply*

 ![Pasted image 20240504154139](https://github.com/lm3nitro/Projects/assets/55665256/11597da1-56b8-454d-bb96-e0473a2afed7)

-Now that our user has been created, we can set up the connection.
+Now that my user has been created, I can set up the connection.
 To do this, go to the main window for MySQL Workbench, and select *+* icon to add a new connection.
 Enter the needed information for the remote host and click *OK*

 ![Pasted image 20240504154437](https://github.com/lm3nitro/Projects/assets/55665256/1dffb7f1-c140-4d0e-a0fb-3ce646f201d8)

 ### Testing connection

-Our user has been created, and our connection is set up.
-We can now resume and attempt to connect remotely again.
-Here we can see that it was successful and that our user can see the databases:
+My user has been created, and the connection is set up.
+I can now resume and attempt to connect remotely again.
+Here I can see that it was successful and that my user can see the databases:

 ![Pasted image 20240504155622](https://github.com/lm3nitro/Projects/assets/55665256/b3aa5d07-8006-4b04-92bf-cfd89e003aee)

-On the MySQL server, we can also verify and see the remote connection:
+On the MySQL server, I can also verify and see the remote connection:

 ![Pasted image 20240504161258](https://github.com/lm3nitro/Projects/assets/55665256/7c68edb3-6ff5-45ab-8387-915549347aab)

-We can also see the successful connection via Wireshark:
+I can also see the successful connection via Wireshark:

 ![Pasted image 20240504161516](https://github.com/lm3nitro/Projects/assets/55665256/632ad97a-1ee3-41e1-a93f-e59a668d3687)